 I have worked widely as a consultant on projects involving the arts, heritage and creative regeneration, with a particular focus on town/city centres and their regeneration through the arts.
 While my work has been read and referenced by government ministers, it has also been used by community organisers as a tool for advocacy and local development.

 While approaches are tailored to the client’s needs, they usually involve action research, meaning the real debate and discussion ends in a genuinely useful document.
+I use practical, engaging activities like community mapping, cardboard modelling, or ‘mass observation’ as part of the process.

-Services include event evaluation, strategic thinking, resource mapping and business planning.
+Services include event evaluation, strategic thinking, resource mapping, and business planning.

 Margate Caves (2016)

-Commissioned to run a series of workshops and research events through 2015, resulting in a report and recommendations for how the Trust can use the strategic activation of empty spaces across the city to further a bid for Capital of Culture status.
+Commissioned to run a series of workshops and research events through 2015, resulting in a report and recommendations for how the Southampton Cultural Development Trust can use the strategic activation of empty spaces across the city to further a bid for Capital of Culture status.
 The report mapped, identified and catalogued the city’s long history of such practice.

 Spitfire & Hurricane Museum (2015)